pfaciana/version-sync/README.md

 * if `release-type` is `minor`, they'll sync to `v1.1.0`
 * if `release-type` is `major`, they'll sync to `v2.0.0`
 * If versions are already in sync, this input is ignored

+`force-release` is used to force a bump, even if all versions are in sync

+This was added so a version bump could be triggered manually in a workflow via a `workflow_dispatch` event

 `commit-message` allows you to customize the commit message: